 Plan Ahead for Garda Checkpoints

-- According to Road Safety Authority (RSA) your mobile phone can make you 4 times as likely to crash.
-By law you can only use your mobile phone while driving if you’re dialling 999 or 112 for an emergency.
+According to the Road Safety Authority (RSA) your mobile phone can make you 4 times as likely to crash.
+By law, you can only use your mobile phone while driving if you’re dialling 999 or 112 for an emergency.
 Using a mobile phone can mean you’re not always concentrating on driving.
-During the recent operation artery there was 195 fixed penalty notices issued to people using mobile phones whilst driving.
-Avoid becoming a future statistic by not using your phone whilst driving.